tmandvi2/Real-Estate-Property-Prices-Prediction-Using-ML-Algorithms/README.md

-# Car-Insurance-Prediction-using-ML
+# Real-Estate-Property-Prices-Prediction-using-ML
-Predicting wether a customer will accept car insurance policy using ML algorithms
+Predicting real estate property prices of atleast 100 houses, using ML algorithms

 The project underscores the significance of **data analysis and strategic planning** in gaining a competitive advantage, particularly in the real estate industry.
 The primary goal is to develop **predictive models** tailored for the real estate sector, specifically for forecasting property sale prices.